 Türkiye is an active member in organizations such as NATO and the WTO.

 For more information, visit the CIA World Factbook.

-With a 70-year presence in Türkiye, AFS draws on strong local connections for a deep understanding of intercultural, health, safety, and security issues.
+With a more than 70-year presence in Türkiye, AFS draws on strong local connections for a deep understanding of intercultural, health, safety, and security issues.
 Students are given safety briefings by AFS and are registered with the U.S. Embassy in Ankara to receive travel alerts.
 AFS works closely before arrival and throughout the exchange year to discuss and prepare for students’ well-being.
 Students are supported on the ground by AFS staff members and volunteers.
 Each student is given a mobile phone upon arrival for emergency use, along with the contact number for their local support representative and the AFS USA Inc. Türkiye Liaison Office.
 Students are covered by medical as well as political and security evacuation benefits.
 Students, host families, and natural families have access to a 24-hour emergency number, and AFS staff and volunteers are trained to respond to incidents that may occur on-program.